Software

 Featured Image

-System and Organization Controls (SOC) reports are a key component of an effective third-party risk management program.
+System and organization controls (SOC) reports are a key component of an effective third-party risk management program.
 The two most common types of SOC reports, the SOC 1 and SOC 2 reports, are each responsible for covering different aspects of the vendor’s control activities that will affect your organization.

 How can you know when to ask your vendor for a SOC report and should you request a SOC 1 or SOC 2 report?
-Let’s take a brief look at what each report is designed to assess and why these reports are so essential to mitigate third-party risk.
+Let’s take a brief look at what each report is designed to assess and why SOC reports are so essential to mitigate third-party risk.

 Why Should I Request a Vendor SOC Report?

-Vendor SOC reports are a very important part of your organization’s due diligence process as they give your organization insight into the vendor’s control environment.
-Through a SOC report review, you’ll be able to identify gaps in the vendor’s operations, confirm whether the controls in place are sufficient to fulfill your organization’s needs, and ensure that the vendor has the capabilities to meet your expectations.
+Through a SOC report review, you’ll be able to identify gaps in the vendor’s operations, confirm whether the controls in place are sufficient to fulfill your organization’s needs, and ensure the vendor has the capabilities to meet your expectations.
+SOC reports will also identify any subservice organizations that are your vendor’s critical third parties, known as your fourth parties.

 However, the type of SOC report you should request depends on what controls you’ll need to assess.
 Each type of SOC report is useful for their selected purposes.
 Therefore, it’s important to understand what each type reviews so you can determine which report to request from your vendor.